Listen to the intro:

 5. Irish Life

 With all that in mind, what you do will depend on your circumstances and any other insurance policies you might have.
-As you can see from this big ole list, it can get quite confusing with lots and plusses and minuses.
+As you can see from this big ole list, it can get confusing with lots, plusses, and minuses.

 However, I stand by my advice: take a look at the cost first.
-Then look at the list of benefits and choose the ones that you think are important.
-Rank ‘em by most relevant.
+Then look at the list of benefits and choose the ones that you think are important—rank them by most relevant.
 From there, scroll back up and see who comes out on top.

-If you find that your brain starts to melt out of your ears, you can fill in this short form or give me a buzz on 057 93 20836, and I’ll get back to you with my thoughts!
+If your brain starts to melt out of your ears, you can fill in this short form or give me a buzz at 057 93 20836, and I’ll get back to you with my thoughts!

 Thanks for getting this far.